salesforcecli/plugin-org/messages/clone.md

 # flags.type

-type of org to create
+Type of org to create.

 # flags.wait

-number of minutes to wait while polling for status
+Number of minutes to wait while polling for status.

 # flags.setdefaultusername

-set the cloned org as your default
+Set the cloned org as your default.

 # flags.setalias

-alias for the cloned org
+Alias for the cloned org.

 # flags.definitionfile

-path to the sandbox definition file
+Path to the sandbox definition file.

 # flagsLong.wait